khuludx/Stroke-Prediction-Project/README.md

 ## 📊 Dataset

-The dataset used in this project is **healthcare-dataset-stroke-data.csv**, located in the `data/` directory.
+The dataset used in this project is **healthcare-dataset-stroke-data.csv**.

 ### Data Imbalance
 The dataset is **imbalanced**, with only **4.9%** of cases labeled as stroke.